Does reading ease score matter in SEO content?

 Trying to improve the readability across your website improves the likelihood that the reader will fully understand the thoughts and concepts presented.
 A high readability score reduces the chances of misunderstanding and allows the user to fully process the article – without getting fed up and bouncing off the page.

 As such, writing readable text can also improve your organic SEO.
 With Google now favouring human-led, useful content thanks to the quality-led E-E-A-T algorithm, readable text is key.
-And with the rise of voice search on the periphery, readable texts can also contribute to higher rankings.
+And with the rise of voice search on the periphery, readable texts can also contribute to higher rankings in the SERPs.

 How do I check my reading ease score?